AndrewTweddle/CodingChallenge/readme.md

 # Overview

-This was my entry for the [Sortable.com Coding Challenge](http://web.archive.org/web/20131005200452/http://sortable.com/blog/coding-challenge/).
+This was my entry for the [Sortable.com coding challenge](http://web.archive.org/web/20131005200452/http://sortable.com/blog/coding-challenge/).

 The goal was to find matches between a master list of products and retailer product listings (despite the data being very dirty).
 Accuracy of matches was very important as false matches were heavily penalized.